arthtyagi/Django-curated-resources/README.md

 ### Future Updates 🔮
 - **APR 28** : Going to be adding some documents redirecting to my upcoming Django Projects apart from DomeCode that I do for fun here.

-- Future updates would include a newer theme of the website in Bootstrap 😎 integrated with [DomeCode💻](https://arthtyagi.me/domecode)
+- Future updates would include a newer theme of the website in Bootstrap 😎 integrated with [DomeCode 💻](https://arthtyagi.me/domecode)